syncfusion-content/fileformat-docs/File-Formats/XlsIO/What-If-Analysis.md

 # What-If Analysis

+What-If Analysis is the process of changing the values in cells to see how those changes will affect the outcome of formulas on the worksheet.
+XlsIO supports the What-If Analysis of Scenarios type.

 ## Scenario Manager
 Scenario Manager in Excel allows you to create and manage scenarios for different sets of input values to see how they impact the results of formulas in a worksheet.

 ### Create Scenario

-The following code snippet explains how to create a scenario and add it to the worksheet.
+The following code snippet explains how to create scenarios for different values in an Excel worksheet.

 {% tabs %}
 {% highlight c# tabtitle="C# [Cross-platform]" %}